-1) post trauma coaching and post addiction recovery; and
+1) trauma coaching and addiction recovery; and

 2) trauma therapy and addiction treatment.

 One way to achieve accountability is through customized writing assignments.
-The client is responsible for completing the assignments.
+The client is responsible for completing his or her assignments.
 The client is responsible for following through with writing on the assignments before next appointment.
 The assignments help reduce the “re-experiencing” in that it allows the client to write without feeling the past event, unlike verbally re-telling the event which occasionally causes the client to connect with the emotions that have been buried.

 Think about this question.

 Are you as a survivor more accountable to your life or to the promises you were forced to make by the perpetrator or addicting substance?